ruhulamin1398/Next-generation-USD__NexUSD__Hybrid-USD-Pegged-Stablecoin-Ecosystem/README.md

 ### 2. Role-Based Access Control
 - **Owner (Default Admin):** Can pause/unpause, manage roles, and cross chain collect fees.
 - **Admin:** Can upgrade the contract, manage cross-chain list, and perform other development-related tasks.
-- **Operator:** Can mint, burn, manage the blocklist, handle cross-chain bridging, and perform user service-related tasks.
+- **Operator:** Can mint, burn, manage the blocklist, and perform user service-related tasks.
+- **Bridge Operator:** Can perform bridge transfer-related tasks, including calling `bridgeMint` on the destination chain.

 ### 3. Minting & Burning
 - Only operators can mint or burn tokens.